Prats-de-Mollo-la-Preste

 Prats-de-Mollo-la-Preste ([pʁats də mɔjo la pʁɛst]; Prats de Molló i la Presta) is a commune in the Pyrénées-Orientales department in southern France, near the border with Spain and the Autonomous Community of Catalonia.
 The name Prats-de-Mollo comes from Catalan "meadows of Molló".
 Molló is a town just across the border and the Col d'Ares.
 La Preste is a spa resort town that was a separate village but is now included as part of the municipality.
 Prats-de-Mollo-la-Preste was the capital of the eponymous former canton.
 It forms part of the historical comarca of Vallespir and is part of Northern Catalonia.
+It is a member of Les Plus Beaux Villages de France (The Most Beautiful Villages of France) Association.